Shane Lowry clinches Claret Jug for first major title

 Lowry stroked in the winning putt and was greeted by wife Wendy and his young daughter on the 18th green, before hugs for the rest of his family and friends.

-"Wow," said Lowry after accepting the Claret Jug "To have an Open at Royal Portrush on the island of Ireland is just amazing."
+"Wow," said Lowry after accepting the Claret Jug.
+"To have an Open at Royal Portrush on the island of Ireland is just amazing."

-His eye filled and his voice cracked as he added: "My mum and dad sacrificed so much for me and I'm just glad I can hand them this trophy tonight."
+His eyes filled and his voice cracked as he added: "My mum and dad sacrificed so much for me and I'm just glad I can hand them this trophy tonight."

 He was also hugged by Portrush local Graeme McDowell, whose success as the 2010 US Open winner played its part in the Open returning to Northern Ireland for the first time in 68 years.
-Portrush resident Darren Clarke's 2011 Open win and McIlroy's four majors were also instrumental once the specter of Northern Ireland's Troubles receded.
+Portrush resident Darren Clarke's 2011 Open win and McIlroy's four majors from 2011-2014 were also instrumental, once the specter of Northern Ireland's Troubles receded.

 Lowry won his first European Tour event when still an amateur at the Irish Open in 2009 and clinched the last of his four titles in Abu Dhabi in January.